effectivemachines/buretoolbox/asf-site-src/source/documentation/in-progress/precommit-robots.md

 TRIGGER: ${CIRCLECI}=true

+Circle CI support in test-patch is limited to github.com.
 Artifacts (the --patch-dir directory) need to be handled directly on the command line.
+Linking to the logs is not currently supported.

 Gitlab CI
 =========